 Can Major Depression Cause Psychosis?
 Recognizing and Treating Psychotic Symptoms

+Depression can cause psychosis and hallucinations.
 If your loved one has been diagnosed with depression and has begun to experience hallucinations or delusions, you may be questioning their diagnosis and wondering how you can move forward.
-So… can major depression cause psychosis?
-In a word, yes.
 Recognizing psychotic depression, however, requires understanding how psychotic symptoms of depression differ from those of primary psychotic disorders.
 It is also critical to acknowledge the unique dangers of psychotic depression and seek out comprehensive care that will allow your loved one to find a path to lasting recovery.

 Depression is one of the most prevalent mental health disorders in the world, affecting an estimated 7% of adults in the United States each year.
 The symptoms of depression encompass a broad range of emotional and physical experiences, from pervasive sadness to fatigue to insomnia.
 These symptoms can vary widely in severity and affect each person in unique ways.
 While depression remains a relatively mild disorder with minimal functional impact for some, others experience severe, prolonged, and functionally debilitating manifestations of the illness that deeply disrupt their ability to live a healthy and stable life.